 Sight Scotland Veterans do not pay bonuses, and the gender bonus gap is therefore 0%.

-It is worth highlighting that Sight Scotland Veterans does not directly employ any head office staff, these functions are provided by Sight Scotland (this includes the Chief Executive for both charities, Finance, IT, HR, Facilities, and Marketing and Communications).
+It is worth highlighting that Sight Scotland Veterans does not directly employ any organisational support functions, these functions are provided by Sight Scotland (this includes the Chief Executive for both charities, Finance, IT, People, Facilities, and Marketing, Engagement & Communication).